remusa/algorithms-practice/concepts/cheat-sheet.md

 * `undefined`.
 * `NaN`.

+* **Immutability**: immutable data cannot change its structure or the data in it. `Objects` and `arrays`, on the other hand, allow mutation, meaning the data structure can be changed.

 * **Callback**: a function passed into another function as an argument.
   * The function you’re passing the callback function to is called a *higher order function*.
   * *Uses*: